genggengcss/OntoZSL/README.md

 #### NELL-ZS & Wikidata-ZS
-You can download the two datasets from [here](https://github.com/Panda0406/Zero-shot-knowledge-graph-relational-learning) and put them to the corresponding data folder.
+You can download these two datasets from [here](https://github.com/Panda0406/Zero-shot-knowledge-graph-relational-learning) and put them to the corresponding data folder.

 ### OntoZSL Training